-… long active in classical music, now passed the traditional ‘mezzo del cammin’ and some 25+ years ago I got intrigued by the doubts concerning the pronunciation of ancient Greek and started gathering relevant information.
-Fascinated by many ancient texts and opinions of wise academics on the matter, I ventured fitting together the scattered pieces of knowledge.
-The result of this attempt, here presented, combines interest in the classics, a long professional involvement in music performance and creation, sound editing, and aesthetic considerations.
-When lacking information, I’ve allowed myself some artistic, albeit realistic freedom…
+Long time active in classical music, now having passed the traditional ‘mezzo del cammin’, some 33+ years ago I got intrigued by the doubts surrounding the pronunciation of the language of the Ancient Greeks and started gathering relevant information.
+Fascinated by many ancient texts and opinions of wise (+not so wise) academics across the centuries on this matter, I ventured fitting together the scattered pieces of information in the hope of experiencing and reproducing in living, spoken sound a glimpse of what their knowledge, their thoughts, feelings and their poetry was about.